PRASANNABALAJI05/Exno-3-Prompt-Engg/README.md

 | Meta (LLaMA 2)  | 3        | 3       | 4     | 3         | 13          |

 ---

-Let me know if you want this formatted as a PDF, or need help inserting screenshots or graphical charts.

 ### Result:
 Thus the Prompting tools are executed and analysed sucessfully .